info-201a-wi22/final-project-starter-momohamud001/docs/p01-proposal.md

 ## | The Dataset:|
 [movies.csv](https://github.com/info-201a-wi22/final-project-starter-momohamud001/files/8000402/movies.csv)
-This data set covers the Hollywood films from 1970-2013 and will be used for...It is split into columns of...The data originates from...It was last updated 5 years ago.
+This data set covers the Hollywood films from 1970-2013.
+It is split into colummns of year the film was released, imdb number, title, budget, and 3 columns dedicated to score the 3 criteria.
+This data set will be used to determine research questions one and two specifically, by examining trends over the period of time.
+The data was initially gathered from the orginal Bechdel Test website (https://bechdeltest.com/) where films are constantly being scored and updated with pass or failure of the Test.
+This csv file was was last updated 5 years ago.

 [Bechdel.csv](https://github.com/info-201a-wi22/final-project-starter-momohamud001/files/8000406/Bechdel.csv)
-This data set covers the Hollywood films from 1874-2021 and will be used for...It is split into columns of...The data originates from...It was last updated...
+This data set covers the Hollywood films from 1874-2021.
+It is split into colummns of year the film was released, imdb number, title, and a single column dedicated to score the three criteria using a scale of 0-3 (3 being the best outcome of passing all 3 requirements).
+This data set will be used to determine research question three specifically, by examining trends in the number of best outcomes over 1970-2021.
+It will also be used to support the other dataset and research questions if needed, due to its extensive span of data throughout centuries.
+The data was initially gathered from the orginal Bechdel Test website (https://bechdeltest.com/) where films are constantly being scored and updated with pass or failure of the Test.
+This csv file was was last updated 1 year ago.